Pollinator Paradise Home Back to Binderboards®

 Pricing

-Garden Package: A minimum of 15 female and 15 male cocoons, enough for our 14-hole sampler Osmia Binderboard®.
+Garden Package: A minimum of 15 female and male cocoons, enough for our 16-hole sampler Osmia Binderboard®.

 Shipped in a small emergence box.
 (Binderboard® sold separately)

-Beginner Small Orchard Package: 50 female cocoons and about 60 male cocoons, enough for our 49-hole Osmia Binderboard®.
+Beginner Small Orchard Package: 50 female cocoons and male cocoons, enough for our 56-hole Osmia Binderboard®.
 Shipped in a small emergence box.
 (Binderboard® sold separately)

-Intermediate Small Orchard Package: approximately 100 female cocoons and 100 male cocoons, enough for our 98-hole Osmia Binderboard®.
+Intermediate Small Orchard Package: approximately 100 female cocoons and male cocoons, enough for our 104-hole Osmia Binderboard®.
 Should provide pollination for about 1/3 acre of fruit trees.
 Shipped in an emergence box.
 (Binderboard® sold separately)

 Shipping and handling additional.
 Cocoons will be shipped priority or overnight mail depending on weather and time during the season.
-Cocoons will be shipped with an ice pack.
+Cocoons are usually shipped in an insulated box with an ice pack.
 Shipping and handling will be calculated when you contact us with your request.

 Prices subject to change.